Gary Vaynerchuk and Tony Robbins are two of the most popular self-help gurus these days.

 Even more telling than the initial grab and pull for me was the moment Tony grabbed and kissed Gary on the head.

-Kissing someone says you care about them, but also that you take care about them.
+Kissing someone says you care about them, but also that you take care of them.

-Fathers kiss their children, caring teachers kiss (very young pupils).
-But among grown ups?
+Fathers kiss their children, and caring teachers kiss (very young pupils).
+But among grown-ups?
 Very seldom.

 Thus, kissing Gary on the head communicates something “you’re my kid brother” or:

 You’re the kiddo, I’m the big daddy here.